Dublin

 As far as the authors are aware, no persons have been transferred to Hungary since 2018.

-In November 2022, the Migration Agency issued a new legal guidance note regarding Dublin transfers to Hungary.[23]
-The Migration Agency currently do not consider that such systemic deficiencies in the asylum procedure and reception conditions in Hungary exists that transfers would engage Article 3(2) of the Dublin Regulation.
-The Migration Agency however consider that there are serious doubts on whether an asylum seeker, after transfer to Hungary, can gain access to the asylum procedure.
-Therefore, the Migration Agency assesses that no transfers to Hungary can be done until further notice.
+In November 2022 (revised in 2023), the Swedish Migration Agency issued a new legal guidance note regarding Dublin transfers to Hungary.[22]
+The Swedish Migration Agency currently do not consider that such systemic deficiencies in the asylum procedure and reception conditions in Hungary exists that transfers would engage Article 3(2) of the Dublin Regulation.
+The Swedish Migration Agency however consider that there are serious doubts on whether an asylum seeker, after transfer to Hungary, can gain access to the asylum procedure.
+Therefore, the Swedish Migration Agency assesses that no transfers to Hungary can be done until further notice.

-The Migration Agency do continue to make the request and make the transfer decision if Hungary is determined to be the responsible Member State.
+The Swedish Migration Agency continues to make the request and take transfer decision if Hungary is determined to be the responsible Member State.
+In 2023, 52 request were made to Hungary.[23]
 However, the transfer decisions may not be enforced as long as the conditions in Hungary remains.
 All transfer decisions to Hungary in accordance with the Dublin regulation are therefore to be suspended until further notice.

 To Greece

-In February 2018, the Migration Agency decided to reinstate transfers to Greece.
+In February 2018, the Swedish Migration Agency decided to reinstate transfers to Greece.
 The decision was made with reference to the recommendation from the European Commission, which was issued almost a year earlier.[24]
-The Migration Agency does not take any particular measures with regard to transfer to Greece, but they do take into consideration the recommendations from the Commission.[25]
-In 2022, 5 take charge decisions and 2 take back decision were issued to Greece.[26]
+The Swedish Migration Agency does not take any particular measures with regard to transfers to Greece, but they do take into consideration the recommendations from the Commission.[25]
+In 2023, 5 take charge decisions and 1 take back decision were issued to Greece.[26]

 The situation of Dublin returnees